93rd Infantry Division (United States): Leonard E. Dowden

 While on Jolo on 17 July 1945, a patrol from the 368th was ambushed by a Japanese force three times its size.
 When the firefight began, Staff Sergeant Leonard E. Dowden moved his squad to within 30 yards of the enemy.
 He then crawled forward alone to assault a machine-gun position with grenades, despite being gravely wounded.
 He would be killed by a burst of fire as he was about to throw a grenade.
 The patrol was able to fight off the enemy attack with only 18 casualties.
 For the extraordinary heroism that cost him his life, Staff Sergeant Dowden received the Distinguished Service Cross.
 Originally from New Orleans, Louisiana, Staff Sergeant Dowden was the only member of the 93rd Infantry Division to earn the DSC during the war.

 Morotai

 For the remainder of the war, the division would find itself fighting on Morotai.
 In April 1945, the division conducted intensive patrols with the aim of destroying the remaining Japanese forces on the island.
 At this time most of the Japanese on Morotai were located along the island's west coast, and generally stayed close to native gardens.
 The 93rd Division landed patrols along Morotai's west and north coasts from late April onwards, and these fought scattered skirmishes with small Japanese forces.
-One of the division's main goals was to capture Colonel Ouchi, commander of the 211th Regiment, 32nd Division, and this was achieved by a patrol from the 25th Infantry Regiment on 2 August 1945.
+One of the division's main goals was to capture Colonel Kisou Ouchi, commander of the 211th Regiment, 32nd Division, and this was achieved by a patrol from the 25th Infantry Regiment on 2 August 1945.
 Ouchi was the highest ranking Japanese officer to be captured before the end of the war.